Affine Springer Fibers and Generalized Haiman Ideals: Introduction

 In particular, Conjecture \ref{intro conj: Hilbert} implies that $F(d_1,\ldots,d_n)$ is a polynomial in $q$ and $t$ with nonnegative coefficients (see \cite[Conjecture 1.3]{qt}) and provides an explicit algebraic interpretation of these coefficients.
-Similarly, the conjecture implies that $H(d_1,\ldots,d_n)$ is a power series in $q$ and $t$ with nonnnegative coefficients.
+Similarly, the conjecture implies that $H(d_1,\ldots,d_n)$ is a power series in $q$ and $t$ with nonnegative coefficients.
+In Theorem \ref{thm: Hilbert}, we show that this Conjecture holds for $n=3$.

 \begin{thm} Conjecture \ref{intro conj: Hilbert} holds for $n=3$. \end{thm}